jameskelleher/wikipedia-pageviews/README.md

 ### What additional things would you want to operate this application in a production setting?

 In a production setting, it may be possible to open up more connections to the archives.
 In that case, I could further parallelize this.
 For example, I could distribute partitions of the URL set to multiple machines, and on those machines run this program on each of those partitions.
+I would also add more complex exception handling.
+Currently, if a file download attempt results in a 404, the program simply catches the error and moves on to the next URL.
+In a production setting it could be more useful to throw an exception instead, and have a scheduler determine how/if the process should be retried.

 ### What might change about your solution if this application needed to run automatically for each hour of the day?